Want to take quizzes and track your credits?

-Piloting the model is a great way to start and confirm that the desired impact is achieved before expanding the model to more providers, pods or practices within your organization.
-We recommend picking one provider to refer a small subset of patients to the health coach.
+Piloting the model is a great way to start and allows you to confirm that the desired impact is achieved before expanding the model to more providers, pods, or practices within your organization.
+We recommend picking one practitioner to refer a small subset of patients to the health coach.
 This subset could be patients with a specific condition or a set number of patients with a variety of conditions.
-With this approach, you can see if there are any obstacles in the health coach referral process, address any issues with the coaching process and gauge patient receptiveness to the program.
+With this approach, you can see if there are any obstacles in the health coach referral process, address any issues with the coaching process, and gauge patient receptiveness to the program.
 Based on feedback from everyone involved in the pilot, you can refine your program for expansion.

 How often should we evaluate the model?

 Evaluate the health coaching program regularly to confirm its impact and evaluate its success.